nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.2.
 Adding a Task : `add`
 Adds a task to the task manager. <br>
 Format: `add TASK_NAME d/DEADLINE p/PRIORITY_LEVEL [i/ANY_INFO] [t/TAGS]...`
+   > `DEADLINE` will be in the format of "date month (indicated by first three letters) year"
    > `PRIORITY_LEVEL` should be defined by integers 1 (high) to 4(low).<br>
    > `ANY_INFO` allows you to key in details with regards to the task, optional.<br>
    > `TAGS` allows you to assign tags to the tasks, optional.

 Examples:
 * add CS3230 Assignment 1 d/8 Jan 2018 p/1 i/How to do? t/School t/CS3230
-* add Buy Milk d/23 Fev 2017 p/4 t/Chores
+* add Buy Milk d/23 Feb 2017 p/4 t/Chores

 ### 2.3.
 Listing the tasks: `list`